-This is precisely why I wrote this article.
-It’s meant to guide you through some of the fundamental constructs and mechanisms of Rego, especially those that we’ve seen used a lot in the wild so that you can get a better intuitive understanding of how it all fits together and how to author larger, more advanced, policies.
-This is not aiming to be a complete (or even sizeable) reference, nor is it a Spacelift-specific guide.
-If you want to go along and play with the examples, the Open Policy Agent playground is the best place to do so.
+This article is meant to guide you through some of the fundamental constructs and mechanisms of Rego, especially those that we’ve seen used a lot in the wild so that you can get a better intuitive understanding of how it all fits together and how to author larger, more advanced, policies.

 For example, you can have a simple boolean decision with a constant,